This article covers 8 points on how to prove in an audit that your staff is properly trained:

 - FAQs and next step

 Training in security and privacy is not enough on its own: you must be able to prove it.
-In an ISO 27001 audit, a GDPR compliance inspection, or NIS2 supervisory review, authorities do not accept verbal statements.
+In an ISO 27001 audit, a GDPR compliance inspection, or NIS2 supervisory review, verbal statements alone will generally not provide sufficient audit evidence.

 This guide explains what evidence auditors and authorities expect, how to organise it, and what mistakes to avoid so the audit runs smoothly.
 At PrivaLex Partners we design training and audit-ready documentation so that every review is an opportunity to demonstrate real compliance.